waelhammoudeh/pgadmin4-slackbuild/README.md

  7) config_distro.py

 NOTE:
-Upgraded "nodejs" to version 21.1.0 using Willy's script from SlackBuild.org
+Built with "nodejs" version "21.1.0".
+I used an old Willy's script from SlackBuilds.org to build nodejs package.

 Build Instructions: